mos3abof/mos3abof.github.io/source/_posts/2013-02-19-reading-data-from-excel-sheets-in-python.markdown

 Let's start coding.

-XLRD calls the whole excel document a "Workbook", to open we can do this in an interactive python shell from the same path as the file:
+XLRD calls the whole excel document a "Workbook", to open it we can do the following in an interactive python shell from the same path as the file:

 ```python
 >>> from xlrd import open_workbook